elephant-xyz/photo-meta-data-ai/README.md

 - ✅ Better error handling to continue processing even if batches fail
 - ✅ Improved retry logic with exponential backoff
 - ✅ All logs now go to files only (no console output)

+**Logging and Output:**
+- ✅ All scripts use proper logging instead of print statements
+- ✅ Logs are written to `logs/` directory with separate files per script
+- ✅ No console output - all information goes to log files
+- ✅ Proper log levels (INFO, WARNING, ERROR, DEBUG) for better debugging

 ### Prepare Your Data